ionajosephine/SaltySwimming/README.md

 # README

+# This web application is not currently taking open source contributions.
+When it is released later this month and has been thoroughly user tested the README will be updated with everything you need to create your own tidal pool forecast 🙌🌊

-This README would normally document whatever steps are necessary to get the application up and running.
+This README will document all steps necessary to get the application up and running.

 Things you may want to cover: